Dark Meat vs. White Meat Chicken: Nutrition & Health Benefits

 • The darker the meat, the greater the fat and cholesterol content.

-• Skinless types reduce both calorie and total fat contents.
+• Skinless types reduce both calories and grams of fat.

-• Despite the larger fat content of "skin-on" types, they also offer monounsaturated and polyunsaturated fats, also known as those "healthy fats" that have shown to offer anti-inflammatory benefits.
+• Despite the larger fat content of "skin-on" types, they also offer monounsaturated and polyunsaturated fats.
+These are known as "healthy fats" that offer anti-inflammatory benefits and support heart health.

-• Along with a greater iron content, dark meats tend to offer more zinc, riboflavin, niacin, thiamin, vitamins B6 and B12 compared to white meat.
+• Dark meats tend to offer more iron, zinc, riboflavin, niacin, thiamin, vitamins B6 and B12 compared to white meat.